lucodealethea/ZFIORI_TILES/README.md

 You could load a higher version if you wanted to compare what's available in your current release versus what's new.

-The SQL Gets you the S/4 HANA Tiles and Target Mappings Along with App Names
+The SQL Gets you the S/4 HANA Tiles and Target Mappings Along with App Names installed on your system ( restricted to one catalog) and compares it to the Fiori Apps Library.

 Change the line with "ORIG" .
-"PARENTID" LIKE ( N'%ZBC_TS_FI_GL_DISP%' ) with your own Catalog considering the naming conventions used.
+"PARENTID" LIKE ( N'%ZBC_TS_FI_GL_DISP%' ) with your own Catalog/or Family considering the naming conventions used.

-For example Tiles Catalog SAP_TC_FIN_ACC_COMMON has been mocked as ZBC_TS_FI_GL_DISP..
+For example Tiles Catalog SAP_TC_FIN_ACC_COMMON has been mocked as ZBC_TS_FI_GL_DISP...